138th Street–Grand Concourse station

-The 138th Street–Grand Concourse station, also signed as 138th St-Mott Haven or simply Mott Haven on station signage, is a local station on the IRT Jerome Avenue Line of the New York City Subway, located at the T-intersection of East 138th Street and the Grand Concourse in the Mott Haven neighborhood of the Bronx.
+The 138th Street–Grand Concourse station, also signed as 138th Street–Mott Haven or simply as Mott Haven on station signage, is a local station on the IRT Jerome Avenue Line of the New York City Subway, located at the T-intersection of East 138th Street and the Grand Concourse in the Mott Haven neighborhood of the Bronx.
 It is served by the 4 train at all times except during rush hours in the peak direction, and the 5 train at all times except late nights.

 History

 The station opened on July 17, 1918, as Mott Haven Avenue station, as a southbound extension of the Jerome Avenue Line into the Upper East Side extension of the IRT Lexington Avenue Line.
 As such, it is the newest station on the line.
 The segment north of Kingsbridge Road to Woodlawn opened three months earlier.
 The city government took over the IRT's operations on June 12, 1940.
+The station was built with tablets displaying "Mott Haven" and others displaying "138th Street–Mott Haven."
+The ones with "138th Street" were painted over with text reading "138th Street–Grand Concourse", but all were eventually covered with black plates reading "138 Street" in white Standard (Akzidenz-Grotesk) lettering.
+During the station's renovation in the late 2010s, most of the tablets were restored.

+In 1956, the New York City Transit Authority announced plans to add fluorescent lighting to the station.
+The fluorescent lights were installed along the edges of the station's platforms.

+The walls of both platforms retain their original mosaic trim line with "MH" tablets on it – a relic of the station's former name.
+The platforms were extended at both ends in the 1950s; the design of these platform extensions are in contrast from the original portions, as they have a blue trim with "138TH ST" in white lettering.
+Blue i-beam columns run along both platforms at regular intervals with alternating ones having the standard black number plates in white lettering.

+Until 1972, the station had a connection to the New York Central Railroad's 138th Street Station, which served trains on the railroad's Harlem and Hudson Divisions.